 OPEN GARDENS in the village of WEST LITTLETON Saturday 8th & Sunday 9th June 2019.
-Click the picture above for more details.
+Click the picture on the left for more details.

 Openreach website says - some addresses in West Littleton cannot order fast broadband yet.
 This might be because the length of the line is too long to get Superfast speeds.
 We're actively looking at other options.

 West Littleton Shoot has not been held for some time now but watch this space for advance warning of another Shoot at this location.